EtiennePASSOT/SQA-assignment-group9/README.md

 ### The scrimmage

-During the sprint, a progress meeting (about 15 min) is held every day with all team members to ensure that the sprint objectives will be met, this is the Scrum or Scrum.
+During the sprint, a progress meeting (about 15 min) is held every day with all team members to ensure that the sprint objectives will be met, this is the Scrum.
 Each day, after the Scrum meeting, the Scrum Master maintains a chart called the sprint burndown chart.
 This chart gives a very good view of what has been done and the pace of the team's work.
 It also makes it possible to anticipate whether all the stories in the Sprint Backlog will be completed at the end of the iteration or not.

 This meeting has not only a purely informative purpose, but also to stimulate the team spirit and the level of commitment of each team member to the project.
 During the meeting each team member should speak and present mainly the following things: